Disaster Prep: Lessons learned from pet owners who've been evacuated.

 7. PET 'RESUME.'
 A document that spells out your dogs' personality style, training history and any letters of recommendation you may have will help open doors if you need to rent an apartment or room for the short or long term.

 8. AIRBNB OPEN HOMES / Link / Many hosts open their doors to survivors for free housing that lasts weeks and even months after a disaster.
 These spaces fill up fast, so plan to search for AirBNB opportunities as soon as you're able.
-Hosts who don't allow dogs may be willing to bend their policy with the help of a really good Pet Resume.
+Hosts who don't allow dogs may be willing to bend their policy with the help of a really good Pet Resume and management plan including crates.

 9. CRATE.
 Keep your dog accustomed to being crated during normal life.
 It's a skill that will help tremendously if you're ever displaced.